Lily Walsh: Deakins, Byrne and Rattray's tenures

-Byrne departed the role and Heather Rattray took over from 1989–1993 and took the character in a different direction with a colder personality following a fire.
+Byrne departed the role and Heather Rattray took over from 1989 to 1993 and took the character in a different direction with a colder personality following a fire.
 Rattray had a small role in the CBS soap opera Guiding Light as Wendy in 1988 and led a primetime career before and after her time on ATWT.
 The show's then-head writer Douglas Marland lured Byrne back to the role when Rattray announced her departure.

 Byrne's second run

-Martha Byrne's second run on the show proved to be her most successful as she took on the role of Lily's twin sister Rose D'Angelo initially from 2000–2003 and continued to play in role until 2006 with various appearances.
+Martha Byrne's second run on the show proved to be her most successful as she took on the role of Lily's twin sister Rose D'Angelo initially from 2000 to 2003 and continued to play in role until 2006 with various appearances.
 Lily and Rose's characters were often involved in storylines with Holden and Dusty Donovan (Grayson McCouch) and Rose's presence continued to be felt in Lily's life until her death in 2003.
 Byrne was nominated for several Daytime Emmy Awards and won for Outstanding Ingenue in 1987 and Outstanding Lead Actress in 2001.
 After nearly 20 years in the role, Byrne left the show after her contract negotiations with the show's executive producer Christopher Goutman "took a turn for the worse."
 Byrne reportedly left the show when she was not guaranteed the same number of episodes she contractually received a year earlier and was upset that an audition breakdown was released to recast the role during negotiations.

 When Byrne left the role, she spoke with the New York Daily News about her appreciation from the fans and feelings about the show.

 "I want to thank all the loyal fans who, over the course of two decades, have unconditionally supported me and the characters of Lily and [her late twin] Rose," she continued.
 "It was a wonderful journey, one I sincerely hoped would continue.
 I consider myself fortunate to have shared so many years with you."